Bee pollen benefits are well known in the world of superfoods and are

 In addition to pollen, the beehive also produces propolis, raw honey and the infamous royal jelly, reserved exclusively for the queen bee and her eggs.
 All of these bee products have been consumed extensively throughout human history.

-Bee pollen is a protein rich, energy enhancing food source that is approximately 40 percent protein, depending on the botanical source it was collected from.
-It is a complete source of all 22 amino acids including the 8 essentials and also contains a plethora of other nutrients, vitamins and minerals like B vitamins, C, E, rutin, beta-carotene, nucleic acids, polysaccharides and lecithin.
+Bee pollen is a protein-rich, energizing food source that is approximately 20-35% protein, depending on the botanical source it was collected from.
+It is a complete source of all 22 amino acids including the 9 essentials and also contains a plethora of other nutrients, vitamins and minerals like B vitamins, C, E, rutin, beta-carotene, nucleic acids, polysaccharides and lecithin.

-Olmypic Gold Medalist for track, Steve Riddick, who had been consuming bee pollen for 5 years as apart of his diet said, "I train better, I run stronger.
+Olympic Gold Medalist for Track, Steve Riddick, who had been consuming bee pollen for 5 years as apart of his diet said, "I train better, I run stronger.
 And it has so many vitamins and amino acids." (*)

 Bee pollen benefits are particularly high in B-complex (all of the B